 Original performer: Nikita Waldron

-What The Ocean Said is a relaxing storytelling experience for children and their grownups.
-You are invited to relax in a sea of pillows amidst a magical space of calm.
-Follow the journey of a humpback whale diving deep into the water, and expanding into the reaches of the ocean itself.
-With mindfulness techniques wrapped up in a story time adventure, we’ll introduce younger children to meditation, and offer bigger kids a whole new perspective.
+Students are invited to relax amidst a magical space of calm in a sea of pillows.
+In this meditation and story, students imagine what it would be like to transform into a bird and fly above the harbour, morph into a humpback whale diving deep into the water, and expand into the reaches of the ocean itself.
+With mindfulness techniques wrapped up in a story time adventure, we’ll introduce younger students to meditation, and offer older students a whole new perspective on mindfulness.

 What the Ocean Said is a Sydney Opera House New Work Now commission, enabled by Jane & Russell Kift and by the Turnbull Foundation.

 Presented by Sydney Opera House